Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/model_fitting/README.md

-# Axiomatic Model Fitting Server
+# AxModelFitter Server

 An MCP server for fitting mathematical models to experimental data using the Axiomatic AI platform's optimization algorithms and mathematical modeling capabilities.

-The Model Fitting server enables AI assistants to fit mathematical models against experimental or simulation data using various optimization algorithms and to perform statistical analyses to assess fit quality, avoid overfitting, and select among competing models.
+The AxModelFitter enables AI assistants to fit mathematical models against experimental or simulation data using various optimization algorithms and to perform statistical analyses to assess fit quality, avoid overfitting, and select among competing models.

 ## Tools Available